cfa-framingham/app-redirector-qr/README.md

 * **Huawei:** AppGallery
 * **Unknown:** Chick-fil-A website

-## Installation

-1. **Copy the code:** Copy the contents of `index.html`.
-2. **Create an HTML file:** Create a new HTML file (e.g., `index.html`) and paste the code into it.
-3. **Replace placeholders:**
-   * Replace `YOUR_APP_ID_HERE` with the actual App ID of the Chick-fil-A app in the Huawei AppGallery.
-   * If you want to redirect to a different website for unknown devices, change the URL in the `else` block.
-4. **Upload to web server:** Upload the `index.html` file to your web server or hosting service (e.g., GitHub Pages).

 ## Usage

-When users visit the page, they will be automatically redirected to the appropriate app store or website.
+1. **Integrate the script:**  Embed this script in your HTML file.
+2. **Generate QR Code:** Generate a QR code that links to the HTML file containing this script.
+3. **Distribute:** Distribute the QR code for customers of Chick-fil-A Framingham to scan.

 ## Error Handling

 The script includes a `try...catch` block to handle potential errors during the redirection process.
-You can customize the error handling to display a message to the user or redirect them to an error page.

 ## Security Considerations

-While this script is simple and doesn't handle sensitive information, it's always good to consider security best practices.
-This script validates the `userAgent` and ensures the page is served over HTTPS to protect the connection between the user and the server.
+This script validates the `userAgent` to improve accuracy.
+It is intended for use with HTTPS to ensure secure connections.

 ## License

 This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details.
+Permission to use, copy, modify, and/or distribute this software is granted exclusively for the Chick-fil-A Framingham franchise as part of the "Chick-fil-A App Promotion" project.